Loki-Astari/geeky-nextjs/content/posts/C++WrapperforSocket.md

 draft: false
 disqusId: "http://lokiastari.com/blog/2016/05/26/c-plus-plus-wrapper-for-socket/"
 ---
-The last two articles examined the "C Socket" interface provided by OS.
+The last two articles examined the "C Socket" interface provided by the OS.
 In this article, I wrap this functionality in a simple C++ class to provide guaranteed closing and apply a consistent exception strategy.
 The first step is to rewrite the client/server code with all the low-level socket code removed.
 This will help identify the interface that the wrapper class needs to implement.

 The client code becomes trivial.
 Create a `ConnectSocket` specifying the host and a port.
 Then, communicate with the server using the `putMessage()` and `getMessage()`.
 Note: I am continuing to use the trivial protocol that was defined in the last article: `putMessage()` writes a string to the socket then closes the connection; `getMessage()` reads a socket until it is closed by the other end (I will cover more sophisticated protocols in a subsequent article).